 1. CHECK AHEAD - Many popular Park City restaurants get booked for private parties during the Festival.
 Your best bet to score a dinner reservation is to check ahead.
 OpenTable works with over 40 Park City restaurants and is a great option to search for restaurant availability.
 The Park City Area Restaurant Association also has a current list of area restaurants that are open to the public throughout the Festival.

 2. GO OFF PEAK - If you can, avoiding the peak dinner rush (6:00-9:00 PM) can yield more dining options.
 Think about going for brunch, lunch, or try late-afternoon small plates before a screening.
-Noted eateries like Robert Redford's Zoom will be open for lunch during the Festival, or try other spots near screening venues such as The Boneyard Saloon & Kitchen, Good Karma or a longtime local spot The Grub Steak (all located near the Eccles Center and Prospector Square venues).
+Noted eateries near screening venues like The Boneyard Saloon & Kitchen, Good Karma or a longtime local spot The Grub Steak (all located near the Eccles Center and Prospector Square venues), will be open for lunch during the festival.

 4. THINK OFF MAIN STREET - The free Park City Transit Bus will take you out to the Kimball Junction area (convenient to the Redstone screening venue), where you'll find several familiar chain restaurants plus a few eateries unique to Park City - Red Rock Brewery, Ghidotti's, Sushi Blue, Cortina Italian Café, Loco Lizard Cantina and Maxwell's East Coast Eatery are a just few local favorites.